-March 8th marks International Women’s Day, where people from all over celebrate the social, economic, cultural, and political achievements of women.
+March 8th marks International Women’s Day, where people from all over "Celebrate women's achievement.
+Raise awareness against bias.
+Take action for equality."

-Many of us might not even realize an imbalance exists until we put ourselves into the above situations.
+Many of us might not even fully recognize an imbalance exists until we put ourselves into the above situations.
 Look across the boardroom—how many women do you see?
 Listen to the next big game on TV—how many female voices do you hear?

 It matters because the world we experience through work, business, school, and entertainment should reflect the diversity of which this world is composed.

-Additionally, Code.org reports that only 12% of U.S. Computer Science undergraduates are female despite the fact that half the population is female.
-(See more STEM education stats here.)
+(Women only earn 18% of computer science bachelor’s degrees in the US, despite the fact that half the population is female.
+See more STEM education stats here.)